<iframe src="https://www.googletagmanager.com/ns.html?id=GTM-M74D8PB" height="0" width="0" style="display:none;visibility:hidden">

 Using a Custom Authorization Server

-• For example, to get all the Active Directory groups to which the user is assigned, use the following Expression:
+• To retrieve all Active Directory groups assigned to the user, use the following expression:

 Groups.startsWith("active_directory","",100)

-• If looking to get only the Active Directory groups that start with "Admin_" or a similar substring, change the second argument in this expression as seen below:
+• To retrieve only the Active Directory groups that start with a specific substring, such as "Admin_", modify the second argument in the expression:

 Groups.startsWith("active_directory","Admin_",100)

-• If looking to get groups from another app, change the first argument to match the application variable name.
-For example, to get the Google Groups, use the following:
+• To retrieve groups from another application, change the first argument to match the application variable name.
+For example, use the following expression to retrieve Google groups:

 Groups.startsWith("google","",100)